giovancombo/ProteinSecondaryStructurePrediction/README.md

 For per-epoch validation and final testing, we employ the CB513 dataset.
 This dataset contains 513 protein sequences specifically designed for testing when filtered CullPDB datasets are used for training.
 Importantly, CB513 maintains the same features as CullPDB, ensuring consistency in the data structure across training and testing phases.

 All the datasets are officially available at [this Princeton link](https://www.princeton.edu/~jzthree/datasets/ICML2014/).
-Yet, I encountered access issues with this source.
+Since the original URL is no longer available and the dataset is still used by many, the dataset has been moved [here](https://zenodo.org/records/7764556#.ZByi1ezMJvI) and mirrored [here](https://mega.nz/folder/xct0XSpA#SKz72JtnSAaX61QLMC_JNg).

 ### Data pre-processing
 When downloaded, the raw *CullPDB-6133-filtered* dataset is structured as a (5534, 3990) *numpy* matrix, necessitating a reshaping process to extract individual protein sequences.